-In the year 507 the Visigoths retreated into Spain after being defeated in battle by The Franks which were under the rule of Clovis.
+507 *The Visigoths retreated into Spain after being defeated in battle by The Franks which were under the rule of Clovis.

-532 – the city of Nika in Constantinople had major riots which lead to the city being half burned and tens of thousands of people killed.
+532 *City of Nika in Constantinople had major riots which led to the city being half-burned and tens of thousands of people killed.

-570 – The great prophet Muhammad was born, he who shall bring forth the word of God which was written in the holy Qur’an, starting the basics of the Islamic theology which will lead into a new religion being born.
+570 – The great prophet Muhammad was born, he who shall bring forth the word of God which was written in the Holy Qur’an, starting the basics of the Islamic theology which will lead to a new religion being born.

 597 – with the arrival of Augustine in Kent Christianization of the Anglo-Saxons begins.

 During the period of 602 – 629, the last great battles between the Romans and the Persians took place, near the end of the battles both armies are exhausted, especially with the forming of the United Arab Empires and their united Arab empires under the words of the Islam in the 630s.

 During this war, other significant deeds have happened, like the start of the migration of the great prophet Muhammad from Mecca to Medina, a great battle where the Persians were crushed versus the Byzantines under the lead of Heraclius.

 632 – The prophet Muhammad dies leaving behind all of Arabia under the Muslim religion.